aosterwyk/minecraft-docker/README.md

 **--restart**: (optional) "unless-stopped" will restart the container unless the container (not the node/system) is restarted.

-**-e**: (optional) Environment variables.
+**-e**: Environment variables.
 Use -e for each variable if using multiple.
 Do not use -e if you do not want to change any of these settings.

 ### Environment variables

+`EULA=TRUE` Set this to accept the EULA.
+Server will not run is this is not set to TRUE.

 `SERVERJAR=<.jar filename>` Set this if you'd like to run a .jar other than server.jar.
 This jar must be copied to the docker volume mounted with -v.